cdot/SVGcut/README.md

 ## Saving the Gcode

-Once you are happy with the Gcode save it to a file.
+Once you are happy with the Gcode, save it to a file using `Save Gcode` from the `File` menu.
 You can call it what you want, though if you use the extension `.nc` it will be easier to find in Candle.

 # Projects

-The `Project` menu lets you save and reload projects.
+The `File` menu lets you save and reload projects.
 You can save in a file, or in the browser.

 When you start up the app for the first time, it starts up with a